12 Things that Set Canadian Arctic City Iqaluit Apart (Part 1 of 3)

 Winter temperatures generally stay at -40 degrees C / F between November and April, but it can get as low as -60 C / -76 F. Parka, mitts, snow pants and snow boots are the must every time one goes outside in the winter.

-People in Nunavut use oil furnaces with heating oil tanks, and I can't imagine what happens if the furnace runs out of oil or breaks in the middle of a winter.
+People in Nunavut use oil furnaces with heating oil tanks, and I can't imagine what happens if the furnace runs out of oil or breaks in the middle of winter.

 Summers are really nice in Iqaluit.
 Warmer weather normally means mosquitos, so my comfort level was around 10-12 C / 50-54 F.